alinnman/celestial-navigation/maths/sphere-proof.1.md

 - **Parameter A**: Earth's geometric structure (flat vs. curved)
 - **Parameter B**: Distance to celestial objects (local vs. distant)

-**Traditional approaches** typically assume one parameter to prove the other.
+**Traditional approaches** typically assume that on parameter proves the other.
-We will instead demonstrate that observational data uniquely determines both parameters simultaneously.
+We will instead demonstrate that observational data uniquely determine both parameters simultaneously.

 ### 1.2 Primary Observational Data